Table of Contents

 Telegraf's Exec input plugin is incredibly useful for this exact reason!
 It can convert data from prometheus, json, influx, csv, graphite, logfmt, nagios, xml, wavefront, sflow, dropwizard, and convert it to a specified output like influxdb, graphite, prometheus, kafka, cloudwatch, and more!

-In this article, we'll detail how to use the Telegraf Exec input plugin to convert Prometheus and JSON data to a Graphite format, and forward it to a Graphite datasource.
+In this article, we'll detail how to use the Telegraf Exec input plugin to convert Prometheus, JSON, and CSV data to a Graphite format, and forward it to a Graphite datasource.

 Getting Started with the Telegraf Agent